January 9th 2018

 8 ways to eat like a Mediterranean

-According to a new study, the Mediterranean diet could help to reduce the risk of developing one of the worst forms of breast cancer.
+According to a new study, the Mediterranean diet could cut the risk of obesity by half - as well as helping to reduce the risk of developing one of the worst forms of breast cancer.
 With many other health benefits, here's how to eat the Mediterranean way

 “Research has shown that the traditional Mediterranean diet reduces the risk of heart disease.
 In fact, an analysis of more than 1.5 million healthy adults demonstrated that following a Mediterranean diet was associated with a reduced risk of death from heart disease and cancer, as well as a reduced incidence of Parkinson's and Alzheimer's diseases.”